openmobilehub/omh-maps/README.md

 ## Documentation
 See example and check the full documentation and add custom implementation at our [Wiki](https://github.com/openmobilehub/omh-maps/wiki).
 Additionally for more information about the OMH Map functions, [Docs](https://openmobilehub.github.io/omh-maps).

+# Sample App
+This repository includes a [maps-sample](/maps-sample) that demonstrates the functionality of the OMH Maps Client Library.
+By cloning the repo and executing the app, you can explore the various features offered by the library.
+However, if you prefer a step-by-step approach to learn the SDK from scratch, we recommend following the detailed Getting Started guide provided in this repository.
+The guide will walk you through the implementation process and help you integrate the OMH Maps Client Library into your projects effectively.

 # Provider Implementations / Plugins
 We also believe in the power of community collaboration.
 That's why OMH Maps SDK is open-source, inviting contributions and supporting plugins from other map providers.